 Bittersweet Ending: You can stop the destruction of Berlin, but the Flux State is doomed to be dismantled and Berlin will be separated by a wall again.
 Even worse, you can go to work for the guy that helps cause it.

-Brain Uploading: Of a sort: The APEX AI copies the brain contents of the Deckers that it kills; it can later emulate their personalities at will; a later in-game message suggests that the emulation is imperfect, though.
+Brain Uploading: The APEX AI copies the brain contents of the Deckers that it kills; it can later emulate their personalities at will.
+A later in-game message suggests that the emulation is imperfect, though.

 Break Out the Museum Piece: Glory uses first-generation cyberware, which is so old no reputable dealer will install it.
 It's still pretty effective, though.
-This was the point — Glory needed her Essence to be as low as possible to shield herself from the Horned Man.
+This was the point — Glory needed her Essence to be as low as possible to shield herself from the Adversary.

 But Thou Must: The opening mission has a display case which gives you the option of either smashing it for the loot or leaving it for later.
 Doing the former causes a member of your team to stop you, since the run is supposed to be quick and quiet.